 Smoke alarms are designed to sense the presence of smoke particles in the air, triggering an audible alarm to alert occupants of a potential fire.
 This early warning system is crucial, as fires can spread rapidly, engulfing a home in minutes.
 By detecting smoke in its initial stages, smoke alarms grant occupants valuable time to evacuate safely and contact emergency services.

-Tragically, many fire-related fatalities occur in homes without working smoke alarms.
-The presence of a smoke alarm can reduce the risk of dying in a fire by up to 50%, with 70% of fire-related deaths occurring in homes without a working smoke alarm.
-These sobering statistics underscore the life-saving impact of functional smoke alarms.
+Tragically, many fire-related deaths happen in homes lacking working smoke alarms.
+Having a smoke alarm can cut the risk of fire fatalities by up to 50%, with about 70% of fire deaths occurring in homes without them.
+These statistics powerfully highlight the life-saving importance of functional smoke alarms.

 Common Causes of Smoke Alarm Malfunctions